Merchant Banking 1 1

 Merchant Banks vs Investment Banks: What’s the Difference?

 Investment banks.
-Most investment banks service large companies and IPOs.
+Most investment banks serve large companies and IPOs.
 They facilitate purchases of mutual funds and hedge funds.
 Investment banks also help companies with mergers and acquisitions, whereas merchant banks do not.
 Investment banks also underwrite IPOs, whereas merchant banks come in before the company scales.

 Some Examples of Merchant Banks

 The growth of foreign investments, international business growth, and corporate financing is driving expansion in the merchant banking sector.
-Since merchant banks operate internationally, you’ll want to review the top companies in the United Kingdom as well as the U.S.
+Since merchant banks operate internationally, you’ll want to review the top companies in the United Kingdom as well as the US.

 The Bottom Line